Sorcerer (film)

-Sorcerer is a 1977 American action drama thriller film produced and directed by William Friedkin and starring Roy Scheider, Bruno Cremer, Francisco Rabal, and Amidou.
-It is the second adaptation of Georges Arnaud's 1950 French novel Le Salaire de la peur.
+Sorcerer is a 1977 American action thriller film produced and directed by William Friedkin and starring Roy Scheider, Bruno Cremer, Francisco Rabal, and Amidou.
+It is the second adaptation of Georges Arnaud's 1950 novel The Wages of Fear, following the 1953 French-language film.
+Although it is often considered a remake of the earlier film, Friedkin disagreed with this assessment, considering it another adaptation of the novel with an entirely different vision.

-Although it is often considered a remake of the 1953 French film The Wages of Fear, Friedkin disagreed with this assessment, as his film was adapted from the novel.
-The film depicts four outcasts from varied backgrounds living in a Central American village who are assigned to transport two trucks loaded with aged, poorly kept dynamite that is "sweating" its dangerous basic ingredient, nitroglycerin.

-Sorcerer was originally conceived as a small-scale side project to Friedkin's next major film, The Devil's Triangle, with a modest US$2.5 million budget.
+Sorcerer depicts four fugitives who are assigned on a dangerous mission to transport two dilapidated trucks 218 mi on a rough Latin American jungle road.
+The trucks are loaded with old, rotting dynamite that "sweats" its volatile basic ingredient, nitroglycerin, and the dynamite could explode if the trucks move too suddenly.
+The film was originally conceived as a small-scale side project to Friedkin's next major film, The Devil's Triangle, with a modest US$2.5 million budget.
 The director later opted for a more ambitious production, which he envisioned as his magnum opus.
-The cost of Sorcerer was earmarked at $15 million, escalating to $22 million following a grueling production with various filming locations—primarily in the Dominican Republic—and conflicts between Friedkin and his crew.
-The mounting expenses later required the involvement of two major film studios, Universal Pictures and Paramount Pictures, with both studios sharing the U.S. distribution and Cinema International Corporation being responsible for the international release.

-The film received generally negative reviews upon its initial release and became a box office bomb; its domestic (including rentals) and worldwide gross of $5.9 million and $9 million respectively did not recoup its costs.
-Many critics as well as Friedkin himself attributed the film's commercial failure to its release at roughly the same time as Star Wars, which instantly became a pop-culture phenomenon.
-However, in the decades following, the film has enjoyed a significant critical reappraisal.
-Some critics have lauded it as an overlooked masterpiece, and "perhaps the last undeclared [one] of the American '70s".
-Friedkin considered Sorcerer among his favorite works, and the most personal and difficult film he ever made.
+Sorcerers budget soon grew to $22 million following a grueling production with various filming locations—primarily in the Dominican Republic—and conflicts between Friedkin and his crew.
+Upon its initial release, the film received heavily mixed reviews and became a box office bomb that did not recoup its large budget.
+Many critics as well as Friedkin himself attributed the film's commercial failure to its release at roughly the same time as Star Wars, which instantly became a pop-culture phenomenon, and being overshadowed by many other very successful films of that year such as Smokey and the Bandit, Close Encounters of the Third Kind, Saturday Night Fever, etc. However, in the decades following, the film has enjoyed a significant critical reappraisal.
+Some critics have lauded it as an overlooked masterpiece, "perhaps the last undeclared masterpiece of the American '70s".

+In addition to considering Sorcerer the most personal and difficult film he ever made, Friedkin also considered Sorcerer his favorite of all his films, and said: "It is the only film of mine that I wouldn't change."
 Tangerine Dream's electronic music score was acclaimed at the film's release, leading the band to become popular soundtrack composers in the 1980s.

-After a lengthy lawsuit filed against Universal Studios and Paramount, Friedkin supervised a digital restoration of Sorcerer, with the new print premiering at the 70th Venice International Film Festival on August 29, 2013.
-Warner Home Video released the film remastered on Blu-ray on April 22, 2014.
-The Criterion Collection released Sorcerer on Blu-ray and Ultra HD Blu-ray on 24 June 2025.
+The film was largely forgotten for many years, as the only home video releases were low-quality, non-widescreen transfers.
+After a lengthy lawsuit filed against Universal Studios and Paramount, Friedkin supervised a restored re-release of the film, with the new print premiering at the 70th Venice International Film Festival on August 29, 2013.
+Warner Home Video released the restored version on Blu-ray on April 22, 2014.
+The Criterion Collection released Sorcerer on Blu-ray and Ultra HD Blu-ray on June 24, 2025.